HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: Calculating on Quantum Hardware

 The final Hadamard gate gives us

 From this we can compute the probability of measuring qubit 0 to be 0 as

-This allows us to estimate the desired inner product by sampling from the probability distribution of additional qubits entangled with the system~\citep{SchuldParamShift}.
-Hadamard tests have been used previously to compute certain kinds of parameter gradients~\citep{BhartiNISQalgo, SchuldParamShift}, but not for feature gradients.
-We re-frame our formulation in Lemma~\ref{lemma:gradientcircuit} in order to allow for hardware native calculations of the gradients for input amplitudes.
+This allows us to estimate the desired inner product by sampling from the probability distribution of additional qubits entangled with the system~\cite{SchuldParamShift}\footnote{\sol{} stands for \underline{H}adamard test-based input \underline{attri}bution score scheme for \underline{q}uantum models.}.
+Hadamard tests have been used previously to compute certain kinds of parameter gradients~\cite{BhartiNISQalgo, SchuldParamShift}, but not for feature gradients.
+We reframe our formulation in Lemma~\ref{lemma:gradientcircuit} to enable hardware-native gradient computation for input amplitudes.